 - Discount points.
 Some VA loans might require you to pay “points” to get a lower interest rate.
 One point is equal to 1% of the loan amount.
 If your VA loan has points, you will have to pay these at closing.

 - VA Funding Fee.
 Most veterans and service members will have to pay a one-time VA funding fee when they get a VA loan.
 When you are buying a house, this funding fee currently ranges between 1.4% and 3.6% of the mortgage amount.
-When you streamline refinance, the funding fee is 0.5%.
+The funding fee is 0.5% for streamline refinances.
 You can pay the fee at closing or you can include it in your loan.

 - Other closing costs.
 These costs can include fees for credit reports, home appraisals, title insurance, and government recording.